pvvm/eTran-MTP/README.md

 eTran achieves agile customizability and kernel safety by (1) leveraging existing eBPF infrastructure such as built-in data structures (eBPF maps), BPF timer, and XDP for fast packet IO, and (2) extending it with new eBPF hooks and maps to support complex transport functionalities while conforming to the strict eBPF verifier for safety.

-eTran allows safely offloading full trans-port states and performance-critical operations into the kernel, achieving strong protection.
+eTran allows safely offloading full transport states and performance-critical operations into the kernel, achieving strong protection.
 For example, it supports packet acknowledging, flow pacing, fast retransmission, and more in eBPF.
 We implement TCP (with DCTCP congestion control) and Homa under eTran, and achieve up to 4.8×/1.8× higher throughput with 3.7×/7.5× lower latency compared to existing kernel implementation.

 ## Transport protocols supported
 - [x] Homa